-In support of BSEE missions, USCG personnel (non- Senior Federal Officials) are permitted to accompany BSEE personnel on contract aircraft.
+In support of BSEE missions, USCG personnel (non-Senior Federal Officials) are permitted to accompany BSEE personnel on contract aircraft.
 These flights should be coordinated at the region or district level with notification to the appropriate RAM.
 The RAM is responsible for tracking all flights that transport USCG personnel on BSEE contract aircraft and ensure the RD is aware of these flights.

-8. Senior Federal Officials, Senior Executive Branch Official Travel, or non-Federal56.
+8. Senior Federal Officials, Senior Executive Branch Official Travel, or non- Federal59.

 - a.
 All travel on government aircraft must have advanced authorization. - b.
 In accordance with OMB Circular A-126 and DOI aviation policy requests for all Senior Executive Branch Officials, Senior Federal Officials, Military Officials, and non-Federal visitors traveling offshore on BSEE contract aircraft must be reviewed by the NAM and approved by the Chief or Deputy Chief, OORP and DOI's Solicitor or Deputy Solicitor, Division of General Law in advance of the planned offshore travel. - 1.
 These requests must be submitted to the Regional Aviation Manager a minimum of 10 working days prior to the date of requested travel. - 2.
-Changes to SES travel plans (points of departure and destination, etc.) may require resubmission and approval.

-The BSEE National Aviation Manager will coordinate the review and approval process for Senior Executive Branch, Senior Federal Officials, and non-Federal visitors traveling offshore on BSEE contract aircraft.
+Changes to SES travel plans (points of departure and destination, etc.) may require resubmission and approval. - c.
+The BSEE National Aviation Manager will coordinate the review and approval process for Senior Executive Branch, Senior Federal Officials, and non-Federal visitors traveling offshore on BSEE contract aircraft. - G. Hazardous Materials Transport.
+Due to DOT requirements for the transportation of hazardous material (HAZMAT) by air it is recommended that BSEE require the Oil and Gas Operator to ship any potential HAZMAT.
+If BSEE must maintain positive control over a sample then fully complying with the DOT and aviation service provider's requirements (i.e. training, notification, packaging, etc.) is mandatory. - 1.
+When required by BSEE the transportation of hazardous materials shall be in accordance with Title 49 CFR, the Contractor's Operation Specifications, and the contract. - 2.
+BSEE passengers are responsible for notifying the pilot of the location and type of hazardous materials being transported and complying with the pilot's instructions. - 3.
+The pilot is directly responsible and is the final authority for the operation of the aircraft to include the acceptance of hazardous materials. - 4.
+BSEE IAT Trainers who teach the A-100 (Basic Aviation Safety) and M2 (Aviation Management Line Manager's Briefing) courses will ensure that aviation transport of hazardous material under BSEE exclusive use contracts are covered.
+See Appendix H.7.

-56 Does not apply to Oil & Gas personnel who meet the specific conditions of the DOI Solicitor's letter at Appendix A.2. subj: Company Representatives on Agency Inspection Flights to Unmanned Platforms
+59 Does not apply to Oil & Gas personnel who meet the specific conditions of the DOI Solicitor's letter at Appendix A.2. subj: Company Representatives on Agency Inspection Flights to Unmanned Platforms